hillscottc/hillscottc.github.io/problems/problems_notes.md

 ### Word Ladder

 Make collection of nodes that are different by one letter.
 Turn that into adjacency lists for each word.
-That's the tricky part.
+That would be the tricky part get right.
 But from there, do a breadth-first search to find the closest.

     def bfs_iter(graph, start, visited=None):
         visited = [] if not visited else visited